auremoser/mozsci/log/worklog.md

 * Danielle sent invite to Karissa of Dat
 * met with Vanessa
 * emailed about Ritika's booking info for Notman
+* wrote to jofish about grants
+* wrote welcome email to new study group lead

 * send travel invites to wow attendees